-A Tennessee native who played baseball and football on a football scholarship at Georgia Tech in 1957,1 Bob Tillman caught the eye of Red Sox scout George Digby, who signed him out of Middle Tennessee State on January 18, 1958.
+A Tennessee native who played baseball and basketball at Georgia Tech,1 Bob Tillman caught the eye of Red Sox scout George Digby, who signed him out of Middle Tennessee State on January 18, 1958.
 Tillman, a 6'4" right-hander, earned a place in baseball history with his first official major league at-bat, which left the yard in a 6-5 Red Sox loss to the Los Angeles Angels on May 19, 1962.2 Bob's career highlights also include being behind the plate for two no-hitters, Earl Wilson's in 1962 and Dave Morehead's in 1965.
 The latter no-no provided one of the few high spots in an otherwise dismal season (the Red Sox lost 100 games and finished ninth of 10 clubs) that also marked the last time Tillman appeared in more than 100 games in a season.

 John Robert "Bob" Tillman was born in Nashville, Tennessee, on March 24, 1937, to Joseph Earl and Ruth Elizabeth Tillman, and graduated from Isaac Litton High School.
 After attending both Georgia Tech and Middle Tennessee State, he signed with the Red Sox in 1958.
 Tillman began his professional career with Raleigh in the Class B Carolina League.
 He was named to the All-Star team as the starting catcher that first year in pro ball.3 He progressed to Allentown in the Single-A Eastern League in 1959, where he was again named a starter for the All-Star team.4